Phillip Capital Public API (1.0.0)

 Example: transactionDate=2024-03-01

-Trade date in YYYY-MM-DD format.
-If not provided, defaults to the current date.
+Transaction date in YYYY-MM-DD format.
+If neither transactionDate or settlementDate are provided, transactionDate defaults to the current date.

 settlementDate